Poverty meals made with healthy, cheap food. Save money by adding these dirt cheap meals to your meal planning rotation.

 Even if you are living in poverty you can eat delicious, healthy meals.
 The first step is to plan your meals, make a grocery list.
 Buy what is on the list and use what you buy.
 I made a meal planning template and a master grocery list for you.

 Start by planning your meals around cheap ingredients.
 Learn the cheapest healthiest ingredients to plan your meals around.
 The cheapest protein sources fruits and vegetables to plan your meals around to have the cheapest and healthiest meals.
+Find out the cheapest ingredients here.
+Learn how Victoria cut her families food budget from $1000 per month to $188 here.

 Beans and lentils are full of fiber and protein.
 They are the cheapest source of protein available.
 One drawback of cooking beans is that they take a long time to cook.